Blog

 Picking Up Prescriptions

-1. Doctor sends prescription to the pharmacy electronically, through fax, or writes a paper prescription for the patient.
+1. The doctor sends the prescription to the pharmacy electronically, through fax, or writes a paper prescription for the patient.

-2. Patient goes to the pharmacy to pick up prescription.
+2. The patient goes to the pharmacy to pick up a prescription.

-3. Pharmacy fills prescription, and charges patient for the medication.
+3. Pharmacy fills prescriptions and charges patients for the medication.

 Generally speaking, you have about 7 days to pick up a prescription that your doctor has sent to the pharmacy.